Ecclesiastical heraldry: Personal design

+Until the 18th century European bishops were often chosen from noble families which already possessed family arms, which were then used in combination with episcopal attributes.
+Since then, with the majority of high ranking clergy coming from non-noble backgrounds, devising a personal shield has become the norm.
+Today the clergy of Catholic Church may use their family arms subject to limitations on "warlike or inappropriate symbolism".

+Personal shields of bishops are nowadays decorated with charges with religious significance, such as saints, books representing scripture, biblical imagery, and more.

 The first rule of heraldry is the rule of tincture: "Colour must not appear upon colour, nor metal upon metal."
 The heraldic metals are gold and silver, usually represented as yellow and white, while red, green, blue, purple and black normally comprise the colors.
 Heraldic bearings are intended for recognition at a distance (in battle), and a contrast of light metal against dark color is desirable.
 The same principle can be seen in the choice of colors for most license plates.

 This rule of tincture is often ignored in clerical arms: the flag and arms of Vatican City notably have yellow (gold) and white (silver) placed together.
-In Byzantine tradition, colors have a mystical interpretation.
 Because gold and silver express sublimity and solemnity, combinations of the two are often used regardless of the rule of tincture.

-In the Roman Catholic Church, clergy may use their family arms subject to limitations on "warlike or inappropriate symbolism".